mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/01-example_based_tests.md

 ```

 The decorator `@parametrize` feeds the test function with values and makes
 testing with multiple examples easy.
-It will becomes tedious however, if
+It will become tedious, however, if
 we want to try even more examples.

 #### Unit test with random examples
 By going through a large amount of randomly generated examples, we may
-uncover rarely occuring errors.
+uncover rarely occurring errors.
 This method is not always available, since
-you must get your hands on expected outputs for every possible inputs.
+you must get your hands on expected outputs for every possible input.
-In this case however, we can just use python's built-in `*`
+In this case, however, we can just use Python's built-in `*``
 and `//` operator to verify our own function.

 The following listing shows tests for 50 examples: